Cel Damage: Reception

 Cel Damage was generally praised for its cartoon graphics, but received "mixed or average reviews" on all platforms according to video game review aggregator Metacritic.
 Gerald Villoria of GameSpot called the Xbox version's visuals "impressive," and stated that the player "can easily think that [they are] playing a real-time cartoon".
 However, he added that some weapons in the game were far more useful than others, making the game a repetitive race to get the best weapon.
 Vincent Lopez of IGN said the cel shading in the same version "was one of the best examples of the effect on the market," but that the game play is too difficult due to both the computer players and the small arenas.
 Brian Davis of GameSpy praised the same version for its characters and maintaining its cartoon feel, but found that the game play was too short.
 Next Generation said of the same version, "Pseudo Interactive deserves credit for taking cel shading to the next level by adding truly cartoonish physics, but a great look doesn't make a great game.
 This is a real missed opportunity."
+Reviewing the Overdrive version, Tom Bramwell of Eurogamer praised the game's characteristic and art style, but criticised the simple gameplay and repetitive nature.